Where to Find Reliable Car Insurance Company Ratings

 Checking Licensing and Company Longevity

 Before committing to any insurer, verify they are licensed to operate in your state.
 You can do this directly through your state's Department of Insurance (DOI) website — use the NAIC's state department locator to find yours.
 Unlicensed insurers have no legal obligation to pay claims and offer zero regulatory protection.
+In 2025, fraud involving fake policies sold via social media and text messages increased — always verify an insurer's license before paying a single premium.

 Also consider how long the company has been in business.
 Established carriers with decades of experience have weathered economic downturns, major catastrophes, and regulatory changes.
-A company that's been operating since the 1900s carries a very different risk profile than one that launched five years ago with a flashy app.
+A company that's been operating since the early 1900s carries a very different risk profile than one that launched five years ago with a flashy app.

 Financial Stability vs. Customer Service: They're Not the Same